 4. What are the side effects of phentermine?

-The side effects of phentermine include headaches, nausea, insomnia, constipation and dizziness, but by far the most common is dry mouth, as indicated in this poll, compiled by the users of the phentermine.com forum.
+The side effects of phentermine include headaches, nausea, insomnia, constipation and dizziness, but by far the most common is dry mouth, as indicated in a poll of phentermine users.
 Despite being a stimulant, phentermine can also evoke paradoxical side effects such as fatigue, in addition to psychological side effects such as low mood, anxiety and depression.
 If the side effects you’re experiencing continue for an extended period or become uncomfortable, or include severe side effects such as chest pain or trouble breathing then you should contact your doctor immediately.

 5. How can I reduce phentermine side effects?